 “No matter what the size of the current business is, the aim is to grow the business while keeping fixed costs as low as possible as a percentage of sales,” says Imagineering Unlimited’s Korolak.
 “Think of ways to partner with others to expand sales without actually having to open another office.
 Launch another retail shop or hire more full-time employees.
 Selling online is another way to increase reach without increasing fixed costs,” she adds.

 “Manufactures can get more production out of their existing space by tidying up and rearranging the layout of machines, and clever planning.
 Making better use of time is another way to increase production with minimal impact on fixed costs.”

 Mark Morffew always had a passion for photography, and that passion soon turned into a successful business shooting A-List celebrities for consumer magazines.

 “The reality was that digital was becoming cheaper every day and I knew I had to adapt,” Morffew says.
-“I also realised that when I wasn’t working there was no income so that needed to change.”
+“I also realized that when I wasn’t working there was no income so that needed to change.”

 “I have decided to start franchising because I believe it is a great motivator for someone to have their own store,” Morffew says.
 “I still like to shoot and get outdoors, so having a franchise business will enable me to do that.

 “I believe the franchisee will be able to build up relationships with the customers and I will hopefully expand to 20 stores in the next five years.”

 While Morffew has no regrets about going with the franchising model, he does say that site selection is crucial to its success.